xero/lvthn/docs/AUDIT.md

 For each round `n`, the constant `m = EC[n]` determines which of the 5 working registers `r[0..4]` are used as S-box inputs/outputs via `m%5, m%7, m%11, m%13, m%17`.
 These values must produce all five distinct indices {0,1,2,3,4} in the correct permutation for each S-box call.

 **This cannot be verified by static inspection.** If any constant is wrong, the register shuffle will corrupt data silently without obvious structure.
 This is the highest-risk unverifiable component.
-The intermediate-value tests (`ecb_iv.txt`) are specifically designed to catch such errors round by round.
+The intermediate-value tests (`ecb_iv.txt`) are specifically designed to catch such errors round by round during testing.

 ---